Franck Engonga

-Franck Engonga (born 26 July 1993) is a Gabonese professional footballer who currently plays for Tala'ea El Gaish and the Gabon national football team.
+Franck Engonga (born 26 July 1993) is a Gabonese professional footballer who currently plays for Darnes SC and formerly for the Gabon national football team.
 He has competed at the 2012 Summer Olympics.

 Career

 Boca Juniors

 Engonga signed with the Argentine giants Boca Juniors in October 2012.

 Club Africain

 In August 2013, it was announced that Engonga has signed a three-year contract with the Tunisian side Club Africain, but he returned to his team CF Mounana.